ray-project/ray/doc/source/data/transforming-data.rst

     the default batch size is 4096.
 If you're using GPUs, you must specify an explicit batch size.

-.. _stateful_transformation:
+.. _stateful_transforms:

-Stateful Transformation
+Stateful Transforms
 ==============================

-If your transformation is stateful to require expensive setup such as downloading model weights, use a callable Python class instead of a function.
-When a Python class is used, the `__init__` method is called to perform setup exactly once on each worker.
+If your transform is stateful to require expensive setup such as downloading model weights, use a callable Python class instead of a function.
+When a Python class is used, the ``__init__`` method is called to perform setup exactly once on each worker.
-In contrast, function is stateless, so any setup must be performed for each data item..
+In contrast, function is stateless, so any setup must be performed for each data item.

 Internally, Ray Data uses tasks to execute functions, and uses actors to execute classes.
 To learn more about tasks and actors, read the